Beth Simmons, Palmer Station (Antarctica) LTER

 - Activity is a fun, hands-on investigation for students.

 - Well thought-out lab with explicit LTER connection.
 Uses common supplies and provides range of suggestions for alternative methods of delivery.
-Some background information, activity sheets, and follow-on inquiries provided; educator must provide assessments.
+Some background information, activity sheets, and follow-on inquiries provided. <lik>The educator must provide assessments.